-In accordance with Government Auditing Standards, we have also issued our report dated March 23, 2023 on our consideration of Housing Authorities Risk Retention Pool and its blended component units' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Housing Authorities Risk Retention Pool and its blended component units' internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Housing Authorities Risk Retention Pool and its blended component units' internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated March 26, 2024, on our consideration of Housing Authorities Risk Retention Pool and its blended component unit's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Pool's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Pool's internal control over financial reporting and compliance.